ciaranmckenna/ciaranmckenna.com/README.md

 # barrymcgee.co.uk

 This is the repo for my personal website.

 ## Getting started

-`npm i`
+You'll firstly need to install [Yarn](https://yarnpkg.com/lang/en/docs/install/).
+Once installed, drop into the root directory of this project and run:

+`yarn`

-...will install all local dependencies.
+...which will install all local dependencies.

-To fire up a local server while watching the site for changes just run;
+To fire up a local server while watching the site for changes, run;

-`gulp`
+`yarn start`